-Here's our version of an English and Irish tradition: we've added some fresh spinach to the savory meat gravy and tossed some Parmesan into the rich mashed potato topping to create a dish just right for a cold winter night.
+Here's our version of an English and Irish tradition - shepherd's pie.
+We've added some fresh spinach to the savory meat gravy and tossed some Parmesan into the rich mashed potato topping to create a dish just right for a cold winter night.

 Need something different to jazz up roasted or grilled pork?
 Think outside the box and try this tangy sweet-and-sour sauce made with grapes and fresh herbs, savory notes from shallots and our Glace de Viande, and a zing of balsamic vinegar.
 It's also delicious with beef or lamb--or make it with our venison stock for the perfect sauce for wild game.

 Morocco . . . the gateway between Europe and Africa, and a culinary star in her own right.
 Although Morocco’s culture has been influenced by trade from Europe, the country has still retained her own flavor by using bold, rich spices.
 Couscous and lamb are staples of Moroccan cuisine, and this recipe adapted from Chef Steve Chiappeti at Viand Restaurant in Chicago incorporates these two essentials into an exotic braised dish.